 As the population keeps growing there will always be a demand for land.
-I consider this as one of the biggest mistake in my search.
+I consider this as one of the biggest mistakes in my search.

-Even though I had always been aware of this before but the love of property had made be to bypass this criteria.
+Even though I had always been aware of this before but the love of property had made be to bypass this criterion.

 How big the land size be?
 Typically older houses in and around Melbourne have bigger block size, giving you the ability to build a unit in the backyard.